Alliedium/arch-network-isolator/README.md

 Thus our [Arch Network Isolator](https://github.com/Alliedium/arch-network-isolator) is an easy and safe tool useful for the teams developing distributed applications.

-At the end we would like to announce another open-source project developed by our team, namely, [Apache Ignite Migration Tool](https://github.com/Alliedium/ignite-migration-tool).
-This is an open-source tool for applying [Apache Ignite](https://ignite.apache.org/) database schema changes.
+At the end we would like to announce another open-source project developed by our team, namely, [Apache Ignite Migration Tool](https://github.com/Alliedium/ignite-migration-tool) for applying [Apache Ignite](https://ignite.apache.org/) database schema changes.

 ### Links